lkiesow/leihs-wiki/leihs-Admin-Guide.md

 If you are such a person yourself and would like to have your services listed on the leihs project website and in this document, please write an e-mail to ramon.cahenzli@zhdk.ch.

-## A note on RVM and other Ruby version managers

-In the Ruby world, one of the more prominent issues is that Ruby development moves ahead much faster than the development of GNU/Linux distributions.
-The result is that your GNU/Linux distribution will often have an outdated version of Ruby.
-To counter this, the Ruby community has developed several version managers that allow you to download, compile and install different versions of Ruby in parallel.

-The advantage is that you can theoretically use any version of Ruby on any GNU/Linux distribution.
-The disadvantage is that a Ruby version manager adds another layer of complexity to the installation of web applications.

-That's why this guide describes installing leihs using the packaged and possibly outdated Ruby of your GNU/Linux distribution.
-If you know what you're doing around Ruby version managers, feel free to adapt these steps so they fit with a version-managed Ruby install.
-The leihs developers have had good experiences with both RVM and rbenv, but it would make this guide unecessarily complex to describe the installation of leihs on top of a version-managed Ruby.

-We assume that if you have the need to use a Ruby version manager, you probably know enough about Ruby to configure a Rails web application accordingly.

 ## Installation of the base system on Debian GNU/Linux